Radriar/Data-Analysis-Work/README.md

-This repository is probably just going to be a place where I dump all the SQL stuff I do so that people could see and tell me how to improve and such.
-Also for recruiters too.
+This repository is a place where demonstrate and show the things I've done in SQL so that people and potential recruiters could see the work I've done.